 Nyack’s nursing students take various courses for a math and science foundation, Bible courses for a biblical foundation, and nursing courses to become a registered nurse.
 Students who successfully complete the requirements for graduation with a Bachelor of Science in Nursing are eligible to take the National Council Licensure Examination (NCLEX-RN).

-Graduates of the Nyack School of Nursing will be equipped to do the following:
+Graduates of the Nyack School of Nursing will be able to:

-- Affirm godly living as foundational to the Christian nursing practice.
+- Pursue truth and knowledge as the foundations of Christian nursing practice.

-- Value each person as created in the image of God.
+- Exhibit value for each person as created in the image of God and provide nursing care to diverse populations with sensitivity to cultural values.

 Nursing course highlights include: